Consult a Doctor

 • Smoking and Alcohol: Those who smoke or take alcoholic drinks are at risk of developing high blood pressure.

-• High salt intake: Excess salt intake causes high blood pressure
+• High salt intake: Excess salt intake causes high blood pressure.

-• Stress: When you’re stressed, the body releases certain hormones that make the heart beat faster and narrow the blood vessels thereby causing high blood pressure.
+• Stress: When you’re stressed, the body releases certain hormones that make the heart beat faster and narrow the blood vessels, thereby causing high blood pressure.

 • Pregnancy: Some women develop high blood pressure during pregnancy.
-This puts both mother and child at risk.
-Every pregnant woman is advised to register for antenatal early so their blood pressure can be checked regularly.
+This puts both the mother and child at risk.
+Every pregnant woman is advised to register for antenatal care early so their blood pressure can be checked regularly.

 High blood pressure in Nigeria

-High Blood Pressure in Nigeria: Causes, Symptoms and Treatments 8
+High Blood Pressure in Nigeria: Causes, Symptoms, and Treatments 8

 Symptoms of high blood pressure in Nigeria